TheLongplayerTrust/longplayer-supercollider/README.md

 This is an implementation of the _Longplayer_ algorithm in SuperCollider, which can be run on any compatible computer with audio output.

-For more information about _Longplayer_'s algorithm, read the overview of the piece.
+For more information about _Longplayer_'s algorithm, see the Longplayer Trust README file.

 ## Requirements